 For the uninitiated, most mountaineering expeditions would climb and descend via the same route.
 As intermediate camps have been established on the way up, they would serve as life-saving shelters for exhausted climbers on the way down.
 Doing a crossover means that the climbers would have to carry their shelters and supplies for the descent with them during the assault on the summit.
 On the way down, they had to set up new camps with what energy they had left.

 On 3 August, the Soviet women’s team was in position for a summit bid.
 Shatayeva deliberately called a rest day so that they would not share the summit with the men’s team which would also have summitted the next day.
-Earlier, she heard over the radio that base camp commander Vitaly Abalakov had instructed the men to provide some assistance to the women on their descent.
-Shatayeva could have deliberately set her team back by one day to avoid that.
+She would let the men summit first so that her all-women team would not have any men in the picture.
+Furthermore, she had earlier heard over the radio that base camp commander Vitaly Abalakov had instructed the men to provide some assistance to the women on their descent.
+Shatayeva could have deliberately set her team back by one day to avoid that and make sure that nobody would suspect that the women had any help from the men.
 Her husband Vladimir Shatayev wrote, “The possibility cannot be ruled out that it was precisely for this reason that the women were dragging out the climb, trying to break loose from the guardianship (of the men).”
 It was a decision that would cost Shatayeva and her team their lives.

-On 4 August, when a major storm was forecast, base camp commander Vitaly Abalakov (also Master of Sport) ordered all climbers to descend.
-The men’s team had already summited and descended in time.
-Close to their first objective, the Russian women either ignored or didn’t receive Abalakov’s orders.
+On 4 August 1974, a major storm was forecast.
+Base camp commander Vitaly Abalakov (also Master of Sport) ordered all climbers to descend.
+The men’s team had already summited and descended out of harm’s way.
+Close to their first objective (the summit), the Russian women either ignored or didn’t receive Abalakov’s orders.
 They were seen walking in a line just 400 feet below the summit.
 Scottish climber Richard Alan North met them on his descent.
 He joked with the women that he nearly died.
 The women’s reply?
 “We are strong.
 We are women.”

 The third American woman (not on the American team) Arlene Blum was then in position for summit attempt on 5 August.
 A kind Soviet climber who knew that they were given trashy radio sets came to her tent to warn her of the impending storm.
 As the weather was still good, Blum went ahead but gave up the moment the storm hit.
 A blizzard was soon upon her, but she managed to descend safely with guidance from fellow American Jed Williamson.

-Bob Craig would later write the book Storm and Sorrow in the High Pamirs which was later made into a 1990 movie.
-Interestingly, there was practically no coverage of the tragedy on Soviet media.
+After his return to America, Bob Craig would write the book Storm and Sorrow in the High Pamirs which was later made into a 1990 movie.
+Interestingly (though not surprisingly), there was practically no coverage of the tragedy on Soviet media.
 There was only brief mention that there had been an “accident” on Lenin Peak.

 On the 45th anniversary of the tragedy, Jed Williamson in his forgiving, politically correct tone, wrote: “They weren’t weak or stupid.
 I place no blame on them.
 Those conditions converged.
 It was the perfect storm.
 I have nothing but admiration.”